Updated: October 28, 2024

 Method 2: Workspace ONE UEM Drop-Ship Provisioning ONLINE

-• Only available when ordered from Dell Direct (no 3rd party purchases)
+- Only available when ordered from Dell Direct (no 3rd party hardware purchases)

 Plans by Dell to extend the offering outside of the US have not materialized.
-The good news here is that VMware designed this as a global solution that is open for any OEM to embrace so it’s possible to use this today without purchasing a SKU from Dell.
+The good news here is that now Omnissa has adjusted this process to work as a global solution that is open for any OEM to embrace so it is possible to use this today without purchasing a SKU from Dell.

 The DSP Online provisioning process starts with Dell manufacturing the computer in their factory where Windows Professional is installed on the device.
 This install does not include any of Dell’s bloatware that is found in their consumer computer process, it’s a vanilla Windows Professional install.
 During this install the computer has no access to the Internet.
-Post OS Install, the computer is rebooted into Microsoft Audit Mode and Dell applies a customer generic but Vmware specific .PPKG file and unattend.xml file.
+Post OS Install, the computer is rebooted into Microsoft Audit Mode and Dell applies a customer generic (but Workspace ONE UEM specific) .PPKG file and unattend.xml file.

 Note that Dell reserves a 7-day window to get the computer from the Factory to the Second Touch Facility

-The VMware Provisioning Service is responsible for linking the computer to the customer specific Workspace ONE UEM Console in order to complete the MDM enrollment.
+The Omnissa Provisioning Service is responsible for linking the computer to the customer specific Workspace ONE UEM Console in order to complete the MDM enrollment.

 With MDM Enrollment completed as a generic staging user, the UEM Console uses a Workspace ONE UEM Device Tag to trigger the Workspace ONE UEM Domain Join process.
 The Workspace ONE UEM Domain Join process uses Microsoft Offline Domain Join (ODJ) (djoin.exe) to complete an offline domain join.
 For those interested I explain ODJ in-depth in a different blog found here.